cookie1111/ANDA_timeseries/README.md

 [Federated learning on non-IID data: A survey](https://www.sciencedirect.com/science/article/pii/S0925231221013254)

 # :large_blue_circle: TODO LIST
+- README is not updated.
+Significant changes are made in the codebase.
+(24.02.2025)
 - Scripts for quick start with FL libs (PySyft, Flower, etc.)